 5. Piano Press - Curl your fingers with the tips touching the table (or your lap).
-"Play" the piano... a slow piece, a dramatic piece, all fingers together, one at a time... press down into the table as you play.
+"Play" the piano... a slow piece, a dramatic piece, all fingers together, one at a time... press down into the table as you play (try not to hyperextend at the joints).
 You could even print out a paper keyboard to aid this finger game or sing-a-long to your favourite songs.

 6. Dancing Fingers - There was a "Playschool" song called "One day a hand went walking"...
 This reminds me of that song.
 Stand your index fingers and third fingers up onto a table top.
 They can walk, jump, run and even dance.
 Fingers could also cross the mid-line and come back again.
 A friend of mine gets her fingers to do the "can can" with coordinated bending and kicking...